dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 ---
 layout: post
-title: "Is there a homelessness crisis?"
+title: "A breakdown of the data on homeless populations across the U.S."
 image: /img/homeless-crisis/no.jpg
 tags: policy statistics
 hero_light: false
 dark_title: false
 background_color: black
-description: "Many people think so, but what does the data say?
+description: "Many people see a homelessness crisis, but what does the data say?
 We examine different locations, rates of change, types of homelessness, and mental health and substance abuse issues."
 permalink: /homeless-crisis/
 background_color: rgb(190,190,190)
 head: "<style>